 In a punitive damages case, it is important to develop the evidence necessary to show the degree of reprehensibility of the at-fault driver’s conduct.
 An experienced car accident attorney could help do that by subpoenaing records from the defendant’s cellphone provider to show they were texting or inappropriately using their cellphone at the time of the accident, or by subpoenaing records and bills from establishments where the person was drinking to demonstrate the amount they had to drink before they chose to get on the road.

 The lawyer could also identify witnesses who interacted with the person prior to the accident who may be able to speak to their motivation about what led them to drive in a reckless manner causing injuries.
-To start exploring what may be possible in your case, call today to set up an initial meeting and free consultation.
+To start exploring what may be possible in your case, call today to set up a free initial consultation.